 I have a special place in my heart for hashes, since they can be eaten at any time of day or night, form a delicious bed for a runny egg yolk and can be dressed up or down in a million ways.
 The only necessities are crisped potato cubes, fried onions and usually, some meat.
 I’ve had beet hash, carrot hash, bell pepper hash, Brussels sprouts, mushroom … hash with corned beef, short ribs, turkey, sausage — basically, anything and everything goes.

-This version, with crisp, verdant asparagus and spicy, smoky chorizo, is kind of perfect.
+This asparagus and chorizo hash, with crisp, verdant asparagus and spicy, smoky chorizo, is kind of perfect.
 While I didn’t top it with a fried egg today, thankfully, I’ve got a skillet full of leftovers.
 I think this would also be delicious with chopped hard-boiled eggs, if you’re packing it for a work lunch and don’t have the ability to fry up an egg on the spot.

 Asparagus is ubiquitous this time of year, so while I’m sure you have your go-to recipes, I highly recommend you add this to your breakfast or lunch or dinner rotation.
 Or you could be like me, and add it to all three.